solo-io/thetool/README.md

 If you want to generate the Helm chart values without deploying please pass the `--dry-run` flag.

-The Helm chart used by Gloo is available at [gloo-chart](https://github.com/solo-io/gloo-chart)
+The Helm chart used by gloo is available at [gloo-chart](https://github.com/solo-io/gloo-chart)

 ## Adding Your Own Feature

-`thetool` can build Gloo with your custom Gloo features by adding your own feature repository to the list.
+`thetool` can build gloo with your custom gloo features by adding your own feature repository to the list.

 You can add or remove your feature repository using `add` and `delete` commands.